kollonqv/cdk-testing/README.md

 # Demo for testing CDK IaC with TypeScript and Jest

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands